 Frowning somewhat at this, Misato looked hard at Steve.
 "You know, I've been wondering this for a little while, but...how did you meet Mari in the first place?" the gamma mutant inquired.
 "Canons and non-canons don't usually mingle, and especially canons and amalgams!
 So how'd you...?"

 A beat passed before Steve nodded his understanding.
 "I suppose that's a fair question," he admitted.
-"It started almost six months ago.
+"It started about six months ago.
 Mari and Thunderstrike had been spending some time, touring various hot zones.
-Places like Nerima, Gotham City, Detroit, and were on their way to New York."
+Places like Nerima, Gotham City, Detroit, and New York."

 "Why were they doing that?!"
 Misato demanded, glancing over at Thunderstrike.